List of Coronation Street characters introduced in 1987: Don Brennan

 Don became depressed and things got worse for him just before Christmas 1996.
 He was summoned to pick up Mike, but a confrontation ensued until the police intervened and caught Don in a drunken state.
 As a result, Don lost his licence and was suspended from driving for 18 months.
 Later he attempted to commit suicide in the garage, but was found by Kevin and Martin, and Gail then learned about the extent of Don's depression.
+Taking pity on Don, they invited him to spend Christmas Day with their family; Gail and Martin later confined to her half-brother Stephen Reid (Todd Bryce) about what happened when he started a business partnership with Mike, which soon ended abruptly after Stephen learned about the feud between Mike and Don themselves.

-Taking pity on Don, they invited him to spend Christmas Day with their family.
-The year 1997 saw Don's quarrel with Mike develop into a campaign of terror as he vowed revenge on Mike.
-Having failed to sabotage Mike's business partnership with Gail's half-brother Stephen Reid (Todd Boyce), he vandalised a car that he believed was Mike's vehicle, only to discover that it belonged to somebody else.
-One night, Don broke into Mike's factory and set it on fire in the hopes of destroying the business.
+The year 1997 saw Don's quarrel with Mike escalate into a dangerous campaign of terror as he vowed revenge on Mike over the garage matter.
+At first Don's vendetta involved sending Mike threatening letters and then damaging a car that he believed was Mike's vehicle, only to then discover that it belonged to somebody else.
+But then Don broke into Mike's factory and set it on fire in the hopes of destroying his business.
 Mike confronted Don about it, but was rattled when Don happily confesses to it and taunted Mike that he will never be able to prove it.
 Mike called the police, but Don gave them a false alibi before suggesting that Mike had done it to get insurance money.
 The police believe Don and inform Mike about this.